igr/sexyeditor/README.md

 packages for you:

 + **2 $** _SUPPORTER_
-  You get beautiful email with solid background and random poem.
-You get also _one bonus photo_ you can use as a background!
+  You get a beautiful email with a solid background and a random poem.
+You also get _one bonus photo_ you can use as a background!
-+ **5 $** _HUPSTER_
++ **5 $** _HOOPSTER_
   you earned our eternal gratitude!
-Plus, you get _five_ photos you can use for background, maybe made by some of the most famous photographers!
+Plus, you get _five_ photos you can use for a background, maybe made by some of the most famous photographers!
 + **10 $** _UBER-COOL_
   Now we are talking.
 Not only that you will get _ten_ (10!) photos